Wednesday, September 16, 2009

 Republican members of Congress have, in many respects, decided to go on strike too.
 Rather than legitimize President Obama’s policy efforts, they are taking their political ball and going home.
 They are simply saying ‘no” to everything of substance that President Obama proposes.

-Jackie Robinson also became the target of rough physical play that all could see (especially when he received a 7 inch gash to his leg).
-In fact, Phillies’ manager Ben Chapman told his pitchers that whenever they had a 3-0 count against Robinson that they were to deliberately throw the ball at him rather than to legitimately walk him.
-Today, death threats against President Obama are up 400%.
+Jackie Robinson also became the target of rough physical play that everyone could see (especially when he received a 7 inch gash to his leg).
+The Philadelphia Phillies’ manager Ben Chapman went so as to tell his pitchers that when they had a 3-0 count against Robinson that they were to deliberately throw the ball at him rather than to legitimately walk him.

-Then there was the game when Phillies’ players (and the manager) called Robinson a “nigger.”
-Today, Rep. Joe Wilson (R-SC) felt it was appropriate to call President Obama a liar during a joint session of Congress (for a speech that he had read in advance).
+Then we have the name calling.
+There was the game when Phillies’ players (and the manager) called Robinson a “nigger.”
+Today, Rep. Joe Wilson (R-SC) felt it was appropriate to call President Obama a liar during a joint session of Congress.
 Worse, Congressman Wilson has no problem validating his actions - and stripping his apology of any meaning - by soliciting and accepting money because of what he said.
-My friends, any genuine act of contrition does not involve profiting from the stupid act, and then basking in the "support" that comes from said stupidity.

 Others who played against Robinson yelled out that he should "go back to the cotton fields," among other slurs about his origins.
 Today, apart from calling President Obama a Muslim, many of his opponents also call for him to return to Kenya.

-Look, there’s more to the Robinson-Obama parallel, but the fact is - as former President Jimmy Carter put it - outbursts like Congressman Joe Wilson’s are part of a larger and more disturbing reality in America.
+Look, there’s more to the Robinson-Obama parallel, but the fact is - as former President Jimmy Carter put it - outbursts like those from Congressman Joe Wilson are part of a larger and more disturbing reality in America.
 People are using very real issues to supercharge their anger, and taking it out on a man they genuinely want to discredit and delegitimize because of who he is.
 Jackie Robinson confronted the same challenges.

-While anger at the "change" President Obama wants to bring has it's roots in an economy that was left in shambles by President Bush, many of those who oppose President Obama today are now concerned about what he represents.
+While anger at the "change" President Obama wants to bring has it's roots in an economy that was left in shambles by President Bush, many of those who oppose President Obama today are more concerned about what he represents.
 If it were otherwise, those who say they oppose President Obama on matters of policy and current events would have rebelled and hit the streets long ago during President Bush’s term, when he doubled our nation’s debt, wrecked our economy, and embarked on a Blundering Wars Project that will take years - if not several administrations - to resolve.

 - Mark

-0 comments:
+No comments: